germainsafari/Helnet/README.md

-# Helnet
+# Maisha-Djangoproject

-a social learning platform
+#Understand how is this project